DPI & Print Resolution Calculator for Image-to-Print Planning

 When width and height produce different answers, the lower one is the limiting factor.
 That is why the calculator reports the smaller of the two values.
 It is the safer number to use when deciding whether a print will hold up.

-You have a digital photo from a smartphone with dimensions 2160 × 1620 pixels.
-You want to print it as an 8 × 6 inch photo for a frame.
+This photo-printing example uses a digital image with dimensions 2160 × 1620 pixels and a target print size of 8 × 6 inches.
 Is it high enough quality?

 Step 1: Calculate DPI.
 Width DPI = 2160 ÷ 8 = 270 DPI.
 Height DPI = 1620 ÷ 6 = 270 DPI.
 Effective print resolution is therefore 270 DPI.